 Vegan Christmas Cookies studded with pistachios, cranberries and can be made into festive raspberry linzer cookies!
-Easy and made with common pantry staples.
+They're incredibly easy and made with only common pantry staples.

 Ingredients to make these vegan Christmas cookies